 The Milestone VMS was further integrated with various internal systems such as people and vehicle registration and access control, and it is used to manage thousands of indoor and outdoor cameras from nine different vendors (analogue and IP).

 The video surveillance tools introduced into the consolidated system work around-the-clock and can be used in emergency situations such as an “attack” scenario.

 With Milestone’s XProtect Mobile Video Push, security officers can transmit live video from problem areas to a central security office.
 Interactive maps and the Camera Navigator can be used to easily follow views across a wide geographical location with thousands of cameras.

 The IASS, with Milestone XProtect at its core, quickly analyzes a large mass of information.
 And Milestone’s open architecture allows a continuing incorporation of products and tools to upgrade the Ministry’s system.
 The unified IASS system has proven to be so successful in Sofia that it is likely to be replicated in other major cities of Bulgaria.

-The National Palace of Culture (NDK) is the largest, multifunctional conference and exhibition centre in southeastern Europe.
+The National Palace of Culture (NDK) is the largest, multifunctional conference and exhibition center in southeastern Europe.
 It was opened in 1981 in celebration of Bulgaria's 1300th anniversary.
-The conference centre is equipped to such events as concerts, multilingual conferences, exhibitions and shows.
-The NDK has 13 halls and 17,000 square meters of exhibition area, a trade centre and a car park.
+The conference center is equipped to such events as concerts, multilingual conferences, exhibitions and shows.
+The NDK has 13 halls and 17,000 square meters of exhibition area, a trade center and a car park.
 The main hall can seat over 3,000 people.
 The building's total functional area is 123,000 square meters over eight floors, four panoramic terraces, and three underground levels.
 There are 12 multi-functional halls seating 50 to 4,000 attendees.
 There are also 54 offices and seminar rooms plus five restaurants and catering companies.